quietui/quiet/docs/docs/components/fit-text.md

 The fit text component is useful for displaying titles, headings, and content of varying lengths on a single line.
 Instead of wrapping, the text will scale to fit its container within the minimum and maximum font sizes allowed.

 A [Resize Observer](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) is used internally to make the text respond to window resizing and orientation changes.
-Try resizing the window or turning your devices to see the text update.
+Try resizing the window or turning your device to see the text update.

 ```html {.example}
 <quiet-fit-text id="fit-text__editable" style="border: dashed 2px var(--quiet-neutral-stroke-soft);">